 - 1. Impact and Significance.
-Whether and to what extent the proposed research: addresses an important problem; significantly moves the field forward, either scientifically or medically; moves us closer to therapy; and changes our thinking or our experimental or medical practice. - 2.
+Whether and to what extent the proposed research: addresses an important problem; significantly moves the field forward, either scientifically or medically; moves the research closer to therapy; and changes the thinking or experimental or medical practice in the field. - 2.
 Quality of the Research Plan.
-Whether and to what extent: the proposed research is planned carefully to give a meaningful result; the possible difficulties are acknowledged, with alternative plans should the proposed strategy fail; and the timetable allows for achieving such significant results. - 3.
+Whether and to what extent; the proposed research is planned carefully to give a meaningful result; the possible difficulties are acknowledged, with alternative plans should the proposed strategy fail; and the timetable allows for achieving significant research or clinical results.
+Whether appropriate milestones are used to assess progress towards the aims and goals of the proposal. - 3.
 Innovation.
-Whether and to what extent the research approach is original, breaks new ground, and brings novel ideas, technologies or strategies to bear on an important problem.

-- 4. Feasibility.
+Whether and to what extent the research approach is original, breaks new ground, and brings novel ideas, technologies or strategies to bear on an important problem. - 4.
+Feasibility.
 Whether and to what extent the aims of the research can be reasonably achieved and the investigator has access to appropriate technology to perform the research. - 5.
 Investigators.
-Whether and to what extent the investigators have the training and experience to carry out the proposed project. - 6.
+Whether and to what extent the investigators have the training and experience to carry out the proposed project, including the investigators' record of achievement in the areas of pluripotent stem cell and progenitor cell biology, unless the research proposal is determined to be a vital research opportunity. - 6.
+Collaboration.
+Whether and to what extent the proposal supports collaborative efforts that would enhance the quality or potential of the research. - 7.
+Responsiveness to RFA.
+Whether and to what extent the proposed research project or activity adequately and appropriately addresses the goals and objectives presented in the RFA. - 8.
 Eligibility for Federal Funding.
 Whether and to what extent the research is ineligible or unlikely to receive federal funding.
 If not, whether and to what extent the research is sufficiently compelling in that it presents "a vital research opportunity" that will materially aid the objectives of CIRM.